 We utilize three major components to achieve our goals…

 1. Congregations.
 We utilize the Hospitality Network model to house our families in congregations throughout Gwinnett County.
 These churches provide shelter, meals, and a hospitable environment for our guests.

 2. Day Center and Staff.
 Our Day Center serves as the administrative headquarters for our staff, including our Executive Director and Family Advocate.
 The guests use this as their home base while in the program.
 They have access to shower and laundry facilities, a mailing address, counseling services, budgeting classes, and case management.

 3. Volunteers.
 Our program is reliant on a faithful volunteer network to care for guests at the church, assist our office staff at the Day Center, put on special events and help on our marketing & fundraising committees.

-For longer-term assistance, local faith communities host families for one week at a time in their facilities.
-Currently more than 40 congregations are involved.
+The ongoing program involves local faith communities hosting families for one week at a time in their facilities.
+Currently more than 40 congregations are involved in this Hospitality Program.
 We solicit host and support congregations, train their volunteers, and support each congregation’s volunteer coordinator.